AngievR05/mood-meals/README.md

 ## 🧠 Project Overview

-Mood Meals merges emotional awareness and mindful eating into one soft, user-centered experience.
+Mood Meals merges emotional awareness and mindful eating into one soft, user-centred experience.
 Users can log how they feel, and the app suggests recipes designed to balance or support that emotional state.

 | Mood | Meal Type Example |